 The Chaudière family has been part of the European Cellars portfolio since our founding in 1990 when the Rhône Valley […]Keep Reading

-Now in the capable hands of Fred and Alex Chaudière, the sons of Edith and Paul, Château Pesquié is comprised of 100 hectares of vines.
+Now in the capable hands of Fred and Alex Chaudière, Edith and Paul’s sons, Château Pesquié comprises 100 hectares of vines.
 Only organic treatments and composts are used in the vineyard.
 Weed control is done by turning over the soil, and harvesting is done by hand.
-There are three main terroirs on the property: rocky limestone clay, red clay and loamy gray clay.
-They grow Grenache, Syrah, Carignan, Cinsault, Mourvedre, Roussanne, Clairette, Viognier, Chardonnay and Muscat.
-Their most common and diverse plantings are of Syrah and Grenache, each chosen specifically for their soils and exposure.
-Fortunately the Ventoux has a cooler micro-climate than the vineyards near the Rhône so Fred and Alex can be guaranteed a longer and slower ripening of their fruit – especially important for these two varieties.
+There are three main terroirs on the property: rocky limestone clay, red clay, and loamy gray clay.
+They grow Grenache, Syrah, Carignan, Cinsault, Mourvedre, Roussanne, Clairette, Viognier, Chardonnay, and Muscat.
+Their most common and diverse plantings are Syrah and Grenache, each chosen specifically for their soils and exposure.
+Fortunately, the Ventoux has a cooler micro-climate than the vineyards near the Rhône, so Fred and Alex can be guaranteed a longer and slower ripening of their fruit – especially important for these two varieties.
 The age of the vines ranges from 20 to well over 80 years old.

 All of these elements: good terroir, older vines, organic farming, and hand harvesting ensure that only the best grapes reach the cellar.
 Once there, Alexander oversees the winemaking utilizing stainless steel tanks for fermentation.
 Aging takes place in tank, concrete, or barrel depending on variety, and the final blends are carefully made to capture the essence of each cuvée: Terrasses is forward and engaging, Quintessence is concentrated and age-worthy, while Artemia is only made in top vintages and represents the best the estate can offer.Close